ROBOTIS-GIT/emanual/docs/en/dxl/x/x.md

   - XC Series : Coreless
   - XL Series : Cored

-XL320 has different specifications from other XL-Series.
-Please refer to [XL-320 Specifications](/docs/en/dxl/x/xl320/#주요-사양) for more details.
+XL320 servos have different specifications from other XL-Series models.
+Please refer to the [XL-320 Specifications](/docs/en/dxl/x/xl320) documentation for more details.
 {: .notice--info}

 ## [XW Series](#xw-series)